serebrov/serebrov.github.io-hugo/content/posts/2015-05-20-cloudwatch-setup.md

 For example, Apache error log has a timestamp like `Sun May 17 21:59:15.837463 2015`.
 The problem is that there is a fractional part of the second in the middle, before the year and official python docs doesn't have a placeholder for this case (edit: there is an `%f` for microseconds, but let's pretend we don't know this).

 The pattern I used for Apache error log  is `%a %b %d %H:%M:%S` (short weekday, short month name, day, hour:minute:second) and it matches only the start of the timestamp and does not include year.
-But it works good and I guess that CloudWatch agent takes the current year as default.
+But it works well and I guess that CloudWatch agent takes the current year as default.

 Next section in the config file is `Outputs`: